 Personal and Professional Development – As a Big Sister you will have access to our robust network of corporate and community partners.
 Hone your fundraising skills and expand your network as a member of our Young Professional or Diversity Board.
 Find a seasoned mentor who will help you achieve your personal or professional goals through our New Girls Network.

-We have several fun activities taking place in March!
+We have several fun activities taking place in each!
 Make sure to check each event website directly for the most up-to-date times and locations.
 If you have questions or need additional activity ideas, please connect with your Match Support Specialist and they will be able to assist you.
 Follow our Facebook page for news, other activity ideas and ticket opportunities.
-Have a great season with your Little Sister!

 Big Sister Starter Kit